International trade and investment law

 - bilateral level, such as free trade and investment agreements with key trading partners.

-The Australian Government's Free Trade Agreements and information regarding Australia's Trade Policy can be found on the Department of Foreign Affairs and Trade website.
+The Australian Government's Free Trade Agreements and information regarding Australia's trade policy can be found on the Department of Foreign Affairs and Trade website.

 Investor-state dispute settlement

-Historically, Australia has been subject to one ISDS claim brought by Phillip Morris Asia challenging Australia’s introduction of plain packaging tobacco legislation.
+In 2015, Australia successfully defended an ISDS claim brought by Phillip Morris Asia challenging Australia’s introduction of plain packaging tobacco legislation.
+On 18 December 2015, the Tribunal found it had no jurisdiction to hear the claim.